With the third lockdown ending in phases, this article looks at what support you can get with essential bills and debts.

 Deductions from Universal Credit for other debts can be very high leaving you with not enough to live on.
 Sometimes you can ask for this to be reduced, see Who to contact about money taken off your Universal Credit.

 Get help – talk to your local Citizens Advice.

 The non-priority debts – there is still support after payment breaks end

 Have you taken your 6 months of payment breaks?

-But lenders still have to offer you help!
+But lenders still have to offer you help from April 2021